hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 3. Select the **Authorization Code** grant type.
 4. Add the exact **Redirect URI** from the Hexpm SSO dashboard as a sign-in redirect URI.
 Do not use a wildcard.
 5. Leave the sign-out redirect URIs empty.
 This release does not use OIDC logout.
 6. Under **Login initiated by**, select **App Only** if members will always start from the organization login URL.
 To let them start from Okta instead, select **Either Okta or App** and set the **Initiate login URI** described below.
-Custom Okta dashboard tiles are not supported either way.
+The URI appears on the Hexpm SSO dashboard only after SSO login is enabled, so this step needs a second pass through Okta once setup is finished.
 7. Assign only the people or groups who should be able to use the Hexpm integration.
 8. Save the application, then copy its **Client ID** and **Client secret**.